-Business architecture related blueprints and artifacts provide both a holistic view of the organization and specific views relevant to planned or in-flight transformations.
-These blueprints provide an organization-wide insight on how strategies and transformations impact the business and are the guiding stars throughout the change in the organization.
+Call them frameworks, artifacts or blueprints, Business Architecture templates provide organization-wide insight on how strategies and transformations impact an organization and are the guiding stars throughout any change initiative.
 They support successful execution, realization, and operationalization of business strategies.
-Below are few examples of these blueprints and artifacts.

-The core of the core!
-Business Capability is what a business does and is an ability at a certain capacity to deliver an outcome.
-Capabilities are the building blocks of the organization.
+Business Capability Models are what a business does and is an ability at a certain capacity to deliver an outcome.
+Capabilities are the building blocks of the organization, the core of the core!
 They are the focal points in understanding and defining the interrelationships among different aspects of the business.
-Business Capability Map is the representation of all the capabilities in an organization.
+Synthesizing these insights into a Business Capability Map is the representation of all the capabilities in an organization.

-Thinking of capabilities as the building blocks of a Lego house, value streams are the instructions on how to connect these building blocks in order to build the Lego house (i.e. value proposition).
+Value streams are capabilities as the building blocks of a Lego house.
+They are instructions on how to connect these building blocks in order to build the Lego house (i.e. value proposition).
 In other words, value streams illustrate how an organization orchestrates its business capabilities to deliver value to its stakeholders.

 Organization Model is simply an illustration of how an organization decomposes into different business units.
 It does also presents how these business units are interrelated among themselves and other business architecture aspects.